chamanbharti/Advanced-Java-Algorithms/README.md

 # Advanced-Java-Algorithms
 Implementations of Algorithms found in 'Introduction to Algorithms 3rd Edition' and 'Advanced-Topics-in-Java-Core-Concepts-in-Data-Structures-Noel-Kalicharan' books.
+From basic concepts and OOP techniques to advanced OOP techniques used during implemenatation.
 Please do feel free to contribute to this repository.
-Suggestions and modifications (if need be) are highly appreciated.
+Suggestions, modifications (if need be) and additions of algorithms are highly appreciated.